Melancholia (2011 film): Part Two: Claire

-Justine returns home with Claire, but sinks even further into depression, and is welcomed back to John and Claire's estate, where she struggles to leave her bed and is unable to eat.
-According to John, Antares's absence is due to the rogue planet "Melancholia".
-The planet appeared from behind the Sun and passed in front of Antares.
-John announces that according to the scientists' calculations, Melancholia will pass in close proximity to Earth, but will not collide with it.
-Claire looks anxiously at Melancholia's path on the Internet, learning of a predicted collision with Earth.
+Some time later, Justine arrives at John and Claire's estate, having sunk even further into depression, where she struggles to leave her bed and is unable to eat.
+Antares's apparent absence is revealed to be due to a rogue planet, "Melancholia", which appeared from behind the Sun and passed in front of Antares, occulting it.
+John says that according to the scientists' calculations, Melancholia will pass in proximity to Earth, but will not collide with it.
+Claire looks anxiously at Melancholia's path on the internet, learning of a theory that having bypassed Earth, it will turn back and collide with it.
 John tries to calm her down but secretly secures food and gasoline.
-In view of the approaching planet, Claire increasingly loses her composure, while Justine longs for the end of the world and "sunbathes" naked in the planet's glow at night.
+In view of the approaching planet, Claire increasingly loses her composure, while Justine longs for the end of the world.
+Justine tells Claire that "all life on earth is evil", and deserves to die.
+Justine also confidently claims that there is no other life in the universe.
+When Claire asks how she knows this, Justine simply responds, "I know things" and reveals that she somehow knew there were 678 beans in the bottle at the party when nobody else did.
+Claire follows Justine into the woods at night as she "sunbathes" naked in the planet's glow.

-Strange omens pile up in the days that follow.
-The electricity in the castle goes out, the butler does not come to work, the horses in the stable are restless, St. Elmo's fires emerge at various times, and the weather changes erratically.
-Melancholia initially flies past Earth, seemingly vindicating John.
-Melancholia then crosses Earth's orbit a second time, however, now moving directly toward Earth.
-Upon this discovery, John commits suicide by overdosing on pills.
-Claire hides his death from the family and attempts to flee with her son Leo, but the cars will not start.
-Justine declines to spend her final moments with Claire on the terrace by candlelight and wine.
+Strange omens occur in the days that follow.
+The electricity in the castle goes out, the butler does not come to work, the horses in the stable are restless, St. Elmo's fire is seen at various times, and the weather changes erratically.
+Melancholia initially flies past Earth, seemingly vindicating John and the scientists.
+However, a gravitational interaction between the planets sends Melancholia across Earth's orbit for a second time, now moving on a path towards it.
+On discovering this, John takes his life by overdosing on pills.
+Claire finally knows for sure that Melancholia will collide with Earth and hides John's death from the family.
+She attempts to flee with her son Leo, but the cars will not start.
+Justine declines to spend her final moments with Claire on the terrace by candlelight and wine, finding this suggestion absurd.
 Instead, Justine calms Leo down by suggesting that they build a "magic cave" out of branches.
 Shortly before the collision, Justine, Claire, and Leo sit under the "cave" and hold hands.
-While Justine and Leo seem apathetic to, or at peace with their impending doom, Claire panics and despairs.
+While Justine and Leo seem apathetic to, or at peace with, their impending doom, Claire panics and lets go, succumbing to her despair.
 Melancholia finally collides with Earth, engulfing them in a sea of flames as both planets shatter against each other.